ucpu/cage/README.md

      - assets are configured in simple ini-like files (good for version-control-systems)
      - easily extensible to any custom formats
    - Asset analyze
-     - given a path to a folder, it will analyze all files in it and generate basic asset configuration
+     - given path to a folder, it analyzes all files in it and generates initial asset configuration

 # Building